ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 <b>This section is split into 2 different sub sections:</b>

 - <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#simple-examples---separated-on-topics">Simple examples</a> = Meant to be useful for deployments using default values or for deploying vms where some or all dependencies are already deployed and is instead simply referenced using resource_ids.
 If in any doubt, please see the <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#parameters">Parameters</a> section
-- Advanced examples = Meant to showcase different combination of resources to deploy with vms
+- <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#advanced-examples---separated-on-topics">Advanced examples</a> = Meant to showcase different combinations of resources to deploy with vms

 ### Simple examples - Separated on topics
 1. [How to retrieve required information like os_name](#1-how-to-retrieve-required-information-like-os_name)